 When setting up a table, it is possible to select options that let available calls time out.
 This is only available for real-time games not including training mode.
 It is the recommended mode in this case as it mimics what happens at a live table.
 Alternatively or additionally, every player has the option to set a preference to pass on some calls automatically.
 Note that it is generally visible to other players when this happens due to BGA's clock management, which means that it can reveal information about a hand.
 These options are meant primarily to facilitate turn-based play.
 You should understand that turning on such automation options might irritate other players.
 This is because the gain in information might to lead to situational advantages or disadvantages amongst your opponents.

+The case of multiple players calling Ron on the same tile is particular.
+The implementation allows you to customize what happens in this case (also see the abortive draw on three Ron calls mentioned above).
 Finally, the starting points can be adjusted (20K, 25K, or 30K).
 This is of relevance only if a player dropping into negative points will actually end the game.
 If negative points are allowed, the number of starting points is a completely inconsequential choice.

 Additional information (not specific to this implementation or to EMA rules)